Pardus-Kurumsal/documentation/creating-base-docker-image.md

 ```

 Create the docker image `pardus/pardus-devel`.
 This is the image that is
 going to run our live build configuration scripts.

 ```
 sudo tar -C pardus-devel -c . | docker import - pardus/pardus-devel
 ```

+You can also create `pardus/pardus-package` and `pardus/pardus-test` using the
+command above.